|Nutrition Facts (per serving)|

 Bulgarian cheese banitza (banitsa) appetizers are similar to Serbian bureks and Greek cheese pies.
 They are traditionally served warm as a first course or in a "meze" (appetizer) spread, but they're also a popular vegetarian main course, snack, and street food.
 Also, banitzi can be a sweet dessert with apple and pumpkin among the popular fillings.
 This particular recipe is a take on a savory version.

-- Sea salt and chopped green onions for garnish (optional)
+Sea salt, chopped green onions, for optional garnish

 Heat oven to 400F.